OrdnanceSurvey/OS-Data-Hub-API-Demos/README.md

 This repo contains working examples of how to use some of the products provided by the OS Data Hub.

-Register for an API keys OS Data Hub products [here](https://osdatahub.os.uk/).
+Register for API keys using the [OS Data Hub](https://osdatahub.os.uk/).

 ## Using the Demos